 Skilled nursing services are often comprehensive in scope and provide necessary oversight for patients as they navigate healing and wellness.
 Medical care services offered in a skilled nursing program include post-operative care, wound care, intravenous injections, medication monitoring, catheter care and medical equipment.
 Skilled nursing care also encompasses monitoring patients’ vital signs and oversight of chronic medical conditions.

-What Are the Different Types of Skilled Nursing Services?
+What Are the Levels of Skilled Nursing Care?

 Skilled services must meet strict criteria for this care category.
 In addition to medical services and monitoring, skilled nursing facilities have three main functions.